-EN 7315 American Transcendentalism (3)
+EN 7315 American Romanticism (3)

-This course defines transcendentalism by exploring its origins and development in 19th and 20th Century American history, culture, and literature.
+This course defines Romanticism by exploring its origins and development in 19th and 20th century American history, culture, and literature.
 The course should provide an in-depth philosophical approach to American literature, as well as an increased ability to read literature critically.
-We will study works by the following authors: Emerson, Thoreau, Whitman, Dickinson, Hawthorne, Alcot, James, Cather, Frost, Welty, Stevens, and Percy.
+We will study works by the following authors: Emerson, Thoreau, Whitman, Dickenson, Hawthorne, Alcott, James, Poe, Frost, Welty, Stevens, and Percy.